ym2805/XIM-GSAPP-Fa20/src/projects/Final Project Documentation.md

 ### Procedural Types

 This section focuses on the rules you have defined, range of variability and an explanation of how they relate to you goals and metrics.
-Write -- sentences to explain.

 [Link](https://github.com/XIM-GSAPP/XIM-GSAPP-Fa20/tree/main/src/types) to any procedural types you have documented and posted.